-- with the result of Global Graph, the FGML system and the generative model definitely introduces node-level bias, which proves the necessity of our Debiasing Module. - Wasserstein Distance' shows the node-level bias after the Debiasing Module.
-The reduction of node-level bias can be observed in Global Graph and all silos.
-This indicates that our proposed Wasserstein distance-based objective functions effectively help to identify edges that introduce bias. - Statistical Party and Equal Opportunity also demonstrate the node-level bias after our Debiasing Module.
+- From column Wasserstein Distance, compared with the result of GlobalGraph, the FGML system and the generative model definitely introduce node-level bias, which proves the necessity of our Debiasing Module. - From Wasserstein Distance', the reduction of node-level bias can be observed in GlobalGraph and all silos.
+This indicates that our proposed Wasserstein distance-based objective functions effectively help to alleviate the exhibited bias by incorporating the two explainers. - Statistical Party and Equal Opportunity also demonstrate the node-level bias after our Debiasing Module.
 The comparable results can be observed with respect to Statistical Party.
 However, we still have room to improve on the metric of Equal Opportunity.